VIC.GOV.AU | Policy and Advisory Library

 • if only using audio, use the chat feature to ask to speak

-• If the host is recording the meeting, notify all attendees and seek agree prior to commencing the recording.
+• if the host is recording the meeting, notify all attendees and seek agreement prior to commencing the recording.

 Follow up